Lissa Eckstrom - Resource Room Teacher

-I have taught in McGraw for almost 3 decades.
+I have taught in McGraw for over 3 decades.
 I have been honored to be a Resource Room/Consultant Teacher for my tenure in the district.
 I have taught Special Education in grades 7-12.

 "You don't need to hold a child's hand to guide them to learn, you need to hold them responsible for their own learning."